 Training and education are further components of the Health & Safety culture.
 The training requirements at the individual, independent locations are documented in a training matrix.
-The internal training courses, which take place during working hours, range from training courses on Health & Safety, the environment, energy and waste to specialized training courses for industrial truck drivers and crane operators, for example.
+The internal training courses, which take place during working hours, range from training courses on Health & Safety, the environment, energy, and waste to specialized training courses for industrial truck drivers and crane operators, for example.

-The training can be carried out in the form of presentations, via Microsoft Team online meetings, for example, or at workplaces.
-Staff from personnel service providers are included on the training courses and treated as if they were our own employees.
-Depending on the location, external craftsmen who are regularly in-house are also integrated into the in-house training courses.
+The training can be carried out in the form of presentations, via Microsoft Teams online meetings, for example, or via interactive sessions on the shopfloor.
+Agency workers are included on the training courses and treated as if they were our own employees.
+Depending on the location, external craftsmen who regularly work on site are also included in the in-house training courses.

-The external training courses are carried out in-house or our employees can attend the seminars during working hours at the external provider's workplace.
+The external training courses are provided on site, or our employees can attend the seminars during working hours at the external provider's workplace.